Tuchsanai/DevTools/GIT/Week03/LAB01/readme.md

    git branch
    ```

-### Task 2: Commit "Add Line four" in master and Create and commit  new branch = new_branch
+### Task 2: Commit "Add Line four" in master and Create and commit  new branch

 1. Create and switch to a new branch named `new_branch`: